Austin-Draper/Smartcard_UI/README.md

-TODO
-x1.
-Explain what this project does

-2. Use pictures 1 paragraph at a time for all possible outcomes during runtime

-x3.
-Willing to upload MSI file upon request

 # Smartcard_UI
 This is the most up to date WORKING version of the Smartcard_UI application.
 I am willing to upload an MSI file upon request.